WilliamWoha/csjournal/docs/Semester2/OOP/Topic23.rst

         Whole w(p);
     }

 | You don't have to throw it in the constructor.
 This is still just a basic version.
 In the most realistic implementation you'd be making the Whole have access to ``p`` and lose access to ``p`` at different parts throughout the program using function calls, like throwing a grenade in call of duty but dying just after throwing it.
 The grenade doesn't vanish with you.
+Here's an example with both the diagram and the code:
+|

+.. raw:: html
+    :file: images/aggregation_2.svg

+|

 .. code-block:: c++
    :linenos: